bankswe-portfolio/tech-writing-portfolio/docs/index.md

 ## Let’s Connect

-I’m currently looking for technical writing roles in developer experience, SaaS, or security tooling.
+I’m currently looking for technical writing roles in SaaS, Cybersecurity, AI and other tech fields.

 Reach me at **your.email@example.com** or on [LinkedIn](https://www.linkedin.com/in/william-banks-7a736793/).